 Cello, Rosemary and David Good Fellow

-Cellist Esther Seitz was brought up in a musical home and was immersed in music from a young age.
-She fell in love with the cello at the age of eight and subsequently began her studies of the instrument.
-Seitz is now proud to be the third generation of professional musicians in her family.
-Currently based in Minneapolis, Minnesota, Seitz holds a position as a Rosemary and David Good Fellow with the Minnesota Orchestra.
-She has had the pleasure of performing at venues such as Orchestra Hall in Minneapolis, Carnegie Hall, the Manhattan School of Music, the Riverwalk Center as a fellow with the National Repertory Orchestra, the Meadowmount School of Music, the Kauffman Center for Performing Arts with the Kansas City Symphony and the Teatro de la Reforma in Matamoros, Mexico.
+Cellist Esther Seitz was brought up in a musical home and immersed in music from a young age.
+She fell in love with the cello at the age of 8 and subsequently began her studies of the instrument.
+She is now proud to be the third generation of professional musicians in her family.
+Currently based in Minneapolis, Minnesota, she holds a position as a Rosemary and David Good Fellow with the Minnesota Orchestra.
+She has performed at venues such as Carnegie Hall, Manhattan School of Music, Kauffman Center for the Performing Arts with the Kansas City Symphony, Meadowmount School of Music, Riverwalk Center as a fellow with National Repertory Orchestra, Teatro de la Reforma in Matamoros, Mexico, Tulindberg Hall in Oulu, Finland, and Balderin Sali in Helsinki, Finland.

-Seitz is a graduate of the Manhattan School of Music (MM Classical Cello) and holds an undergraduate degree from the University of Missouri-Kansas City Conservatory of Music and Dance (BM Cello Performance).
-Her teachers include Julia Lichten, Michael Mermagen, Mark Gibbs and Carter Enyeart.
-Seitz has also been chosen to participate in chamber coachings, festivals and masterclasses with artists such as Lynn Harrell, Hans Jørgen Jensen, David Geber, Josephine Knight and John Sharp, among others.
+Seitz earner a master’s of music in classical cello from the Manhattan School of Music (MSM), and a bachelor’s degree in cello performance from the University of Missouri-Kansas City Conservatory of Music (UMKC).
+She served as principal cellist for the MSM Symphony Orchestra, the UMKC Symphony Orchestra and the UMKC Opera Orchestra.
+Her major teachers include Julia Lichten, Michael Mermagen, Mark Gibbs and Carter Enyeart.
+Esther has also worked alongside artists such as Lynn Harrell, Hans Jørgen Jensen, David Geber, Josephine Knight, Steven Tenenbom and John Sharp through chamber coachings, festivals and masterclasses.